hrish1012/Cafe-coffeehouse/README.md

 I've developed this website to study ReactJS and Hooks, responsive design, animations, and good practices in front-end development.

-If you're craving a virtual coffee experience, head over to Coffeeshop today!
+If you're craving a virtual coffee experience, head over to Coffeeshop right now!

 ☕️https://cafe-coffeehouse.netlify.app/